Coastal artillery: Atlantic Wall

 On June 25, 1944, the American battleship Texas engaged German shore batteries on the Cotentin Peninsula around Cherbourg.
-Battery Hamburg straddled the ship with a salvo of 240 mm shells, eventually hitting Texas twice; one shell damaging the conning tower and navigation bridge, with the other penetrating below decks but failing to explode.
+Battery Hamburg straddled the ship with a salvo of 240 mm shells, eventually hitting Texas twice; one shell damaged the conning tower and navigation bridge, with the other penetrating below decks but failing to explode.
 Return fire from Texas knocked out the German battery.

 Blockhouse for 152 mm gun, near Camogli.
 Part of the complex called Ligurian Wall.

 Allied efforts to take the port of Toulon in August 1944 ran into "Big Willie", a battery consisting of two prewar French turrets, equipped with the guns taken from the French battleship Provence, each mounting a pair of 340 mm naval guns.
 The range and power of these guns was such that the Allies dedicated a battleship or heavy cruiser to shelling the fort every day, with the battleship Nevada eventually silencing the guns on August 23, 1944.

 Post-World War II

 After World War II the advent of jet aircraft and guided missiles reduced the role of coastal artillery in defending a country against air and sea attacks while also rendering fixed artillery emplacements vulnerable to enemy strikes.

 The Scandinavian countries, with their long coastlines and relatively weak navies, continued in the development and installation of modern coastal artillery systems, usually hidden in well-camouflaged armored turrets (for example Swedish 12 cm automatic turret gun).
-In these countries the coastal artillery was part of the naval forces and used naval targeting systems.
+In these countries, the coastal artillery was part of the naval forces and used naval targeting systems.
 Both mobile and stationary (e.g. 100 56 TK) systems were used.

 In countries where coastal artillery has not been disbanded, these forces have acquired amphibious or anti-ship missile capabilities.
 In constricted waters, mobile coastal artillery armed with surface-to-surface missiles still can be used to deny the use of sea lanes.
 The Type 88 surface-to-ship missile is an example of modern mobile coastal artillery.
 Poland also retains a coastal missile division armed with the Naval Strike Missile.

 During the Croatian War of Independence in 1991, coastal artillery operated by Croatian forces played an important role in defending Croatian Adriatic coast from Yugoslav naval and air strikes, especially around Zadar, Šibenik and Split, defeating the Yugoslav Navy in the Battle of the Dalmatian Channels.

 In practice, there is a distinction between artillery sited to bombard a coastal region and coastal artillery, which has naval-compatible targeting systems and communications that are integrated with the navy rather than the army.